 The standard Photoshop Elements format for images.
-You should generally use this format for edited images to save your work and preserve all your image data and layers in a single page file.
+You should use this format for edited images to save your work and preserve all your image data and layers in a single page file.

 Photo Creations Format (PSE)

 The standard Photoshop Elements format for multiple page creations.
-You should generally use this format for photo creations to save your work and preserve all your image data and layers in a multiple page file.
+You should use this format for photo creations to save your work and preserve all your image data and layers in a multiple page file.

 Photoshop PDF (Portable Document Format)